Crossgates, Powys: Facilities

-The village is served by a primary school bello which opened in 1977, remodelled and extended in 2009 to a capacity of 210.
+The village is served by a primary school which opened in 1977, remodelled and extended in 2009 to a capacity of 210.
 This replaced an earlier school dating from 1872 and which now houses Crossgates Community Centre.
 The Community Centre is home to WI, Bingo, Zumba, Table Tennis and Bridge Clubs, along with an organisation called Golden Age and the local Community Council, there is also a first Crossgates girl guides and a group who are on a three-year sheep dog trials training programme.
 The Community Centre has a Consultation Room for hire and a large hall that is also available for hire.
 There are a number of local shops including a small Nisa shop and cafe.
 There is a caravan park located on the village's outskirts, along with 2 small b&b's.

 Pen-y-Bont railway station is also located in the village, despite being some two miles from Penybont itself.